Iamsdt/Notesv2/Hire10x/Agile.md

 - Provide story point estimates
 - Create detailed sub-stories
 - **Incomplete items in this status negatively impact performance evaluation**
+- During Standup, that will be evaluated

+#### PR Review Protocol
+- Testing Coverage Report must be attached in PR description
+- Code quality must meet team standards (linting, formatting, etc.)
+- No direct merges to main branch without PR review
+- All PRs must be linked to corresponding User Stories
+- At least one peer review required before merging

 #### On Hold Protocol